markjhill/2020_networking_archives/README.md

 # 2020_networking_archives
-Analysis, outputs, and code for Sept 2020 Netowrking Archives workshop
+Analysis, outputs, and code for Sept 2020 Netowrking Archives workshop (https://networkingarchives.org/).

 ### Please note that some data for this project is private due to copyright restrictions.

-For those interested in outputs used in the Netowrking Archives presentation (https://networkingarchives.org/):

 ## Community-by-era top features and keyness